Fwwebbird/New-Users/README.md

-# Barcode Guns - Latest Build Updates and Notes
+# New Users - Latest Build Updates and Notes

 ## What Everything Does: